Andresf28/Vibration-Analysis/README.md

 - MLP
 - Transformer

-The selected model was deployed on an embedded device (ESP32), and tests were performed to validate its correct operation.
+The selected model (CNN) was deployed on an embedded device (ESP32), and tests were performed to validate its correct operation.
 A 94% accuracy was obtained.